 This chapter explains the fundamentals of making a pass down the quarter- or eighth-mile drag strip from the beginning to the end.
 I then analyze a time slip and explain what it is telling you.

-SHARE THIS ARTICLE: Please feel free to share this article on Facebook, in Forums, or with any Clubs you participate in.
-You can copy and paste this link to share: http://www.cartechbooks.com/techtips/drag-racing-traction-making-a-pass/
+SHARE THIS ARTICLE: Please feel free to share this post on Facebook Groups or Forums/Blogs you read.
+You can copy and paste the website link: https://www.cartechbooks.com/blogs/techtips/drag-racing-traction-tire-guide

 The Burnout